mskimi7/openopenwf/README.md

 OpenWF Enabler uses the [same configuration file and format](https://openwf.io/bootstrapper-manual) as the standard bootstrapper, i.e. `OpenWF/Client Config.json`.
 However, the only configurable settings at this point are:
 - `server_host`, which allows you to specify the OpenWF's server hostname
 - `disable_nrs_connection`, which prevents Warframe from testing P2P connectivity and raising a firewall warning
+- `http_port` and `https_port`, which specifies a custom OpenWF's server port for HTTP and HTTPS traffic, respectively.

 All other settings are (for the time being) ignored.